billyen33/SolarStippleLight/README.md

 <img src="https://github.com/user-attachments/assets/87d82aa1-e939-448d-aed1-ec6c13aeaebe" alt="exploded" width="30%" class="center">
 </p>

 See the [CAD](https://github.com/billyen33/SolarStippleLight/tree/main/CAD) folder for the stl files needed for 3D printing (most parts are in PLA except for the [legs](https://github.com/billyen33/SolarStippleLight/tree/main/CAD/3DPrint/TPU), which are in TPU but can technically be done in PLA as well).
 The laser cut files' footprints (lines that need to be cut through) are in the [LaserCut](https://github.com/billyen33/SolarStippleLight/tree/main/CAD/LaserCut) folder, and the engravings can be added separately on InkScape after they are generated via [@matt215's instructions](https://github.com/matth215/Trichrome-Stipple-Light/blob/main/TSL_Preprocessing_Guide.pdf).
+I recommend printing the main enclosure box facing down with tree supports (enabled on build plate only) and 0.1 mm nozzle size, and the others can be done without support.

 ## Assembly Guide